Probing of colliding wave spacetimes and a quantum Weyl conjecture: Classification and consequences

 Since colliding plane waves provide a (sort of) idealization of high energy scattering on a single plane wave (which in turn can be thought of as an idealization of a trans-Planckian 2 $\to$ 2 scattering), it would be interesting to analyze whether taking backreaction into account, one can interpolate between the folding singularity of a single plane wave and the space-like singularity of the Khan-Penrose space-time.

 A convenient approach is to exploit the semiclassical Einstein equation $G=8\pi \langle T\rangle_{\rm ren}$ that relates the Einstein tensor with the stress-energy tensor.
 Already this system imposes severe technical difficulties, hence, we rely on a more pragmatic approach using our conjecture.
+The following approach should be understood as a classical (or quasi-classical) estimate of the backreactions.
+A full determination would require specifying the quantum state and performing a full stress-energy tensor renormalization procedure.
+However, we show how the classical stress-energy tensor provides a guideline given a natural choice for the vacuum state in a pp-wave spacetime.
 We start with the explicit form for the stress-energy tensor of a free, massless scalar field

 in a given background.
-Based on our previous findings, we are interested which contributions are relevant to understand the need for backreaction when approaching the singularity.
+Based on our previous findings, we are interested which contributions of the stress-energy tensor become relevant to understand the need for backreaction when approaching the singularity.
+It should be understood that the expectation value $\langle T_{ab}\rangle_{\rm ren}$ of the renormalized stress-energy tensor differs in general from \eqref{eq:SETallg} due to normal ordering that involves a choice of a vacuum.

-In order to probe the stability of the folding singularity, we send a field $\varphi(x)$, that is not per se a test field, from region I through the plane wave $H(V)$ (cf. fig. \ref{fig:incomingfield}).
+In order to probe the stability of the folding singularity, we send a field $\varphi(x)$, representing an $in$-state with respect to the vacuum, that is not per se a test field, from region I through the plane wave $H(V)$ (cf. fig. \ref{fig:incomingfield}).
 As an initial metric, we use the plane-wave metric that describes patch I and II in fig. \ref{fig:KPRZl}

-Since the pp-wave propagates along $V=0$, the geometry focuses along the $V$-coordinate.
+Since the pp-wave propagates along $V=0$, the geometry focuses in the $X$-direction along the $V$-coordinate.

-Then, sending a $\varphi(x)$ has a dichotomous interpretation, on one hand side, it experiences a space-time of the form of patch $II$ after crossing $H(V)$, while one could also interpret it as an incoming wave itself, reminiscent to $H(U)$.
+Then, sending a $\varphi(x)$ experiences a space-time of the form of patch $II$ after crossing $H(V)$.
+We can obtain a physical intuition of the back reaction recalling that $T_{XX}$ represents the (anisotropic) stress component in the $X$-direction.
+Since this direction collapses due to focusing, $T_{XX}$ diverges, thus triggering a back-reaction.
+Alternatively, one could also interpret the scalar profile as an incoming wave itself, with profile $H(U)$.
 Hence, for the backreacted metric, we make the particular ansatz \cite{hadjiivanov1979free,yurtsever1988colliding}

-We could also choose a more general form of the space-time but the above form serves best for illustrational purposes.
+We could also choose a more general form of the space-time, to describe an inhomogeneous profile of the incoming scalar, but the above form serves best for illustrational purposes.
 Derivation of the curvature tensors yields the following non-vanishing components of the Einstein tensor

-The backreacted metric features a $U$-dependence taking into account the influence of the field itself, but how consistent is such an assumption?